themuppetman/S_JacksonReadMeGen_1/README.md

   ## Questions
   If you have any questions, please contact me at sethjackson@sethshows.com.
-  You can find more of my work at themuppetman https://github.com/themuppetman.
+  You can find more of my work at https://github.com/themuppetman "themuppetman".

   ## License
   Licensed under the MIT license.[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)